xitu/gold-miner/article/2020/7-helpful-time-complexities.md

 In Big O, we’re interested in how algorithms diverge in terms of performance as we give them more and more data to process.
 For example, you could probably write several fairly similarly optimized functions for finding the maximum value in a list of three random numbers.
 But what if the list instead contained 100 numbers?
 Or 1,000?
 1,000,000?
 This is what we mean by the “input size growing arbitrarily large”, and is why Big O is sometimes called “asymptotic analysis”.
 In Big O, the size of the input is referred to as “**n**”.

-***In addition to running time, Big O can also be used to describe how much space (memory, disk, etc.) an algorithm uses relative to the input size.
-In this article, I will focus on time complexity.**
+In addition to running time, Big O can also be used to describe how much space (memory, disk, etc.) an algorithm uses relative to the input size.
+In this article, I will focus on time complexity.

----

 #### How to Read and Write Big O